nathan-sheffield/nathan-sheffield.github.io/my_collections/_posts/2023-12-12-welcome-to-minicrypt.markdown

 # For next time
 Ok, that's it!
 We've built PRGs from nothing but OWFs.
 Having PRGs will in turn open up a wonderful world of crypto -- from stateless symmetric-key encryption and message authentication to commitment schemes.

-Let me know if you liked this post!
-Are there things you think I should change?
-You can't leave comments because idk how to set that up, but you should all press ctrl-shift-i on your keyboards, add an extra little "<div>" at the bottom, type up a response there, and then mail a screenshot to Nathan Sheffield at Cambridge MA.
-If your comments elicit any kind of emotional response, such as can be expressed by an emoticon, I will draw one and return the letter to you within 14 business days.

 Yours truly, forever and always,
 Nathan